-Google Ads for dentists will get you new high-quality patients that are looking for specific high revenue treatments like dental implants, crowns, etc. These high-quality patients are people who are actively looking for a dentist to go to, you just need to be in front of them on Google.
+Google Ads for dentists is one of the best dental marketing strategies (ppc for dentists – your best guide to dental pay-per-click) that will get you new high-quality patients that are looking for specific high-revenue treatments like dental implants, crowns, etc. These high-quality patients are people who are actively looking for a dentist to go to, you just need to be in front of them on Google.

-You can be very successful with Google ads because they own about 75% of searches done on the internet.
+You can be very successful with Google ads campaign because they own about 75% of searches done on the internet.
 Meaning out of all other search engines like Bing and Yahoo, 75% of searches done are done on Google.
-Your dentistry practice can tap into this market of people and grow your patient list.
+Making Google a best platform for digital marketing your dentistry practice can tap into this market of people and grow your patient list.

 Understanding the keywords these patients use to find dentists to go to and how the Google Ads platform works is key to your private practice’s success.

-It is important to know that Google ads (formerly known as Adwords) run on a pay-per-click, or PPC, system.
-This means that you only pay when someone clicks on your ad.
+It is important to know that Google ads campaign (formerly known as Adwords) run on a pay-per-click, or PPC, system.
+This means that you only pay when someone clicks on your dental ppc ad.
 Therefore there isn’t too much to lose by running these ads.
-So at least if your ad is so bad that no one clicks on it, you will not get charged for it.
+So at least if your ppc ad is so bad that no one clicks on it, you will not get charged for it.

-With Google Ads, you can be at the top of the search results for important search terms.
+With Google Ads (or dental ads), you can be at the top of the search results for important search terms.
 It’ll increase awareness of your dentistry, and reach an entirely new audience.

 Ready to begin your Google Ads journey?